jesskelsall/astarus/gods/gods.md

 ## Insider Gods

 It is said that the insider gods created [Astarus](../planes/astarus.md), prepared it, and brought the races to it so that they could settle and thrive.
-Now they take up more of a “caretaker” role, keeping the forces in balance and avoiding influencing mortal affairs.
+Now they take up more of a "caretaker" role, keeping the forces in balance and avoiding influencing mortal affairs.

 - [Bhygar](deities/bhygar.md)
 - [Valnos](deities/valnos.md)